-- Enable students to communicate accurately, appropriately and effectively in speech and writing. - Enable students to understand and respond appropriately to what they hear, read and experience. - Encourage students to enjoy and appreciate a variety of language. - Complement students' other areas of study by developing skills of a more general application (e.g. analysis, synthesis, drawing of inferences). - Promote students' personal development and an understanding of themselves and others.
+- Enable students to communicate accurately, appropriately and effectively in speech and writing. - Enable students to understand and respond appropriately to what they hear, read and experience. - Encourage students to enjoy and appreciate the variety of languages. - Complement students' other areas of study by developing skills of a more general application (e.g. analysis, synthesis, drawing of inferences). - Promote students' personal development and an understanding of themselves and others.